Clemson-U-CRA-Lab/sumo_cra_traffic_sim/data/2025_09_01/logs.md

 #### Analysis:

-fallback runs mpc rnode had a bug where pv_acc=0 to ego mpc whenevr fallback was acrtive.
+- fallback runs mpc rnode had a bug where pv_acc=0 to ego mpc whenevr fallback Stop mode was active.
+H owever, this does not affect results much for 'Stop" and "carry" fallback strategy.
+I checked by running in sim again on 4 Spe 2025.